maban/styleguides/_podcast/dave-rupert.md

 image: dave-rupert.jpg
 ---

-Dave, and his soundboard, join us to talk about Microsoft's redesign, modular CSS, and the quest for the holy grail of style guides.
+Dave, and his soundboard, join us to talk about microsoft.com's redesign, modular CSS, and the quest for the holy grail of style guides.